Răzvan Trandu

-Răzvan Trandu (born 17 March 1991) is a Romanian professional footballer who plays as a centre midfielder for Liga III side CSC Ghiroda.
+Răzvan Trandu (born 17 March 1991) is a Romanian professional footballer who plays as a centre midfielder for Liga III side Avântul Periam.

 Club career

 Trandu made his Liga I debut playing for ACS Poli Timișoara on 19 July 2013 in a match against Dinamo București.

 Personal life

 Răzvan Trandu's father, Orlando was a referee, a football coach and a football player who played for UM Timișoara and Politehnica Timișoara and his grandfather Vasile was a footballer who played for UM Timișoara.